LyalinDotCom/lyalindotcom/README.md

 # Dmitry Lyalin @lyalindotcom
 Hi! 😸, I'm Dmitry-a Group Product Manager at Google working on Firebase developer services.
 My teams owns Cloud Functions for Firebase, Firebase Cloud Storage, Firebase Hosting, Firebase Authentication, Firestore SDKs and a few other things.

 Previously to Google, I worked at Microsoft building Hot Reload technology for .NET/C++ developers, working on .NET MAUI 1.0, and creating XAML tools for desktop developers (WPF/UWP), Xamarin.Forms and .NET MAUI.
-Before coming a PM at Microsoft I worked in developer marketing helping run big developer events like Build, .NET Conf and Connect();.
+Before becoming a PM at Microsoft I worked in developer marketing helping run big developer events like Build, .NET Conf and Connect();.
 I also launched Visual Studio releases a few times, branded a few things (hello CodeLens) and was the Product Manager who launched Azure DevOps.

 **I've had a long career so here are six highlights to help you get to know me better**